Tributary: a stream that flows into a lake or river, feeding the greater body of water – refreshing it, rejuvenating it.

 Tributary Tale: a story whose message merges with a greater narrative of scattered origins and open ending.

-On his new record Tributary Tales, set to release April 21 on Motéma Music, pianist and composer Gerald Clayton traces paths of myriad streams – personal, experiential, intangible – that flow into one another, creating a musical narrative greater than the sum of his individual compositions.
+On his new record Tributary Tales, out now on Motéma Music, pianist and composer Gerald Clayton traces paths of myriad streams – personal, experiential, intangible – that flow into one another, creating a musical narrative greater than the sum of his individual compositions.

 “I feel like the various encounters in my life are in their own way tributaries – like every trip is somehow an opportunity to discover a new type of bend in the river,” Clayton says.
 “The various places, people, foods and cultures I’ve been able to experience in my travels, all the musicians I gathered for this project and all the songs I’ve written – there’s a feeling of connectedness between them, even though they’re all their own separate entities.”

 Clayton imbues Tributary Tales with a range of influences, including dialects and vocabulary handed down from his father, bassist and composer John Clayton and uncle, saxophonist Jeff Clayton, to contemporary expressions he heard growing up as a child of the ’80s and early ’90s.
 In Clayton’s unique vision, those diverse inspirations are impossible to unravel, melding together into a sound that resonates with modern styles as boldly as it evokes classic and timeless sounds.

 “The process is really natural,” Clayton says.
 “When I’m in the experience of creating something, I try to open my ears and to be as selfless and open as possible.
 I grew up listening to and loving hip-hop, R&B, soul and rock.
 To me, they all flow from a single source.
 The cultural relevance of jazz and hip-hop is all the same; we’re talking about black music – about black expression – so it doesn’t feel right to build any dams across those streams.